kdheepak/blog/content/26-pi-powered-lamp.md

     sudo pip install Flask

-**Note**: I've used `sudo` for all the `pip` installations.
+I've used `sudo` for all the `pip` installations.
 It is definitely required for `spidev`, but may not be for the others.
 You will need to use `sudo` to run the application, since root access is required to control GPIO pins on the Raspberry Pi.

 ### BiblioPixel

 The tutorial on Adafruit's page links to a library for their LED strip, which the author has deprecated in favour of the excellent BiblioPixel [@noauthor_maniacallabs/bibliopixel_nodate].
-I recommend using BiblioPixel as well - if you want to use a different LED strip in the future this will make it very easy to use the same code base.
+I recommend using BiblioPixel as well — if you want to use a different LED strip in the future this will make it very easy to use the same code base.

 At this point, you should be able to run a few examples, and see animations on your LED strip.